-42. Although there may be occasional exceptions, available analyses indicate that usually lead arsenate may be used on winter varieties in the petal-fall and first cover applications and zinc or calcium arsenate in the calyx and first and second cover applications without resulting in residues beyond present tolerances.
+42. Although there may be occasional exceptions, available analyses indicate that usually lead arsenate may be used on winter varieties in the petal-fall and first and second cover applications and zinc or calcium arsenate in the calvx and first and second and third cover applications without resulting in residues beyond present tolerances.

 The only materials which have proved effective for the remainder of the season without excess residue and other complications are the nicotine compounds.
-Oil-nicotine sulphate has been in The Spraying Calendar several years.
-It is effective, but the necessity for and cost of applications of oil (2 quarts) and nicotine sulphate (34 pint) at 8-day intervals has discouraged many people from using it.
+Oil-nicotine sulphate has been recommended in THE SPRAYING CALENDAR for several years.
+It is effective, but the necessity for and cost of applications of oil (2 quarts) and nicotine sulphate (34 pint) at 8-day intervals have discouraged many people from using it.